FarronF/limerick-council-meetings/meetings/2017/04/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 14th March 2017.md

 such property thereby removing the dereliction and increasing the availability of commercial

 and domestic property for letting or sale.
-Members noted that incentives in this regard were--- 8
+Members noted that incentives in this regard were
+---
+8

 under consideration and requested that the Housing Department attend at the next Meeting